offbynull/learn/Math/input/input.md

    1 iteration total
    ```

- * Any number dividided by 0 is infinity.
+ * Any number divided by 0 is infinity.

    This makes sense if you think of division as iterative subtraction...